- Visa Categories

 - For most students, the maximum total time available for OPT will be 12 months of full-time employment.
-NOTE: A student becomes eligible for another 12-month period of OPT when s/he moves to a higher educational degree level.
-Additional OPT time may be available if s/he becomes eligible for the H-1B "Cap Gap" extension or the 24-Month STEM degree extension.
+NOTE: A student becomes eligible for another 12-month period of OPT when they move to a higher educational degree level.
+Additional OPT time may be available if the student becomes eligible for the H-1B "Cap Gap" extension or the 24-month STEM degree extension.

 - All OPT requires prior approval from the USCIS.
 DO NOT BEGIN ANY EMPLOYMENT WITHOUT USCIS APPROVAL.
 The Employment Authorization Document (EAD) is the evidence of USCIS approval.
 The earliest start date one may begin working will be printed on the EAD.

 - Students are eligible for OPT if they are in F-1 status and have been studying full-time for at least one academic year.